fredpdavis/mdlabbook/README.md

 - Stores images or other files by month:
 `notebookdirectory/year/yearmonth/files`

+- bash alias to search the notebook (change NOTEBOOKDIRECTORY to the actual directory path):

+        nbgrep() { grep "$@" NOTEBOOKDIRECTORY/20*/*/*md;}

-- cshrc alias to search the notebook:
+- csh alias to search the notebook (change NOTEBOOKDIRECTORY to the actual directory path):

         alias nbgrep 'grep \!:* NOTEBOOKDIRECTORY/20*/*/*md'